catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_tdt/asap_tdt_notes.md

 ## Run conversion for a single session

+### Convert a single session for "Gaia"

+The conversion folder can be found at `src/turner_lab_to_nwb/asap_tdt/asap_tdt_gaia/` which contains the scripts to convert a single session or all sessions available for subject "Gaia".

-`asap_tdt_convert_session.py`: this script defines the function to convert one full session of the conversion.
+`asap_tdt_gaia_convert_session.py`: this script defines the function to convert one full session of the conversion.

 Required Parameters:

 - "`nwbfile_path`" : The path to the NWB file to be created.
 - "`tdt_tank_file_path`" : The path to a TDT Tank file (.Tbk).
-- "`data_list_file_path`" : The path to the electrode metadata file (.xlsx).
-- "`session_id`" : The unique identifier for the session.
+- "`session_metadata`" : The `pandas.DataFrame` object that contains the metadata for the session.
-- "`subject_id`" : The identifier of the experimental subject.
 - "`events_file_path`" : The path that to the .mat file containing the events, units data and optionally include the stimulation data.

 Optional Parameters:

+- "`flt_file_path`" :  The path to the high-pass filtered data (.mat).
-- "`location`" : The location of the probe (e.g. "GPi", "VL"), when specified allows to filter the channels by location.
-By default None.
+- "`plexon_file_path`" : The path to the Plexon file (.plx).
+- "`target_name_mapping`" : A dictionary mapping the task target identifiers to more descriptive names, e.g. 1: "Left", 3: "Right".

+### Convert a single session for "Isis"

+The conversion folder can be found at `src/turner_lab_to_nwb/asap_tdt/asap_tdt_isis/` which contains the scripts to convert a single session or all sessions available for subject "Isis".

+`asap_tdt_isis_convert_session.py`: this script defines the function to convert one full session of the conversion.

+Required Parameters:

+- "`nwbfile_path`" : The path to the NWB file to be created.
+- "`tdt_tank_file_path`" : The path to a TDT Tank file (.Tbk).
+- "`session_metadata`" : The `pandas.DataFrame` object that contains the metadata for the session.
+- "`events_file_path`" : The path that to the .mat file containing the events, units data and optionally include the stimulation data.

+Optional Parameters:

 - "`gpi_flt_file_path`" :  The path to the high-pass filtered data from GPi (.mat).
 - "`vl_flt_file_path`" : The path to the high-pass filtered data from VL (.mat).
 - "`gpi_plexon_file_path`" : The path to the Plexon file from GPi (.plx).